How do you tell if your cat has anxiety or is feeling depressed?

-Fortunately there are lots of way to help your cat get back on track.
+Fortunately, there are lots of ways to help your cat get back on track.

 The Importance of Routine

-Cats like predictability, so where possible keep things on schedule such as mealtimes, play time, and bedtime.
+Cats like predictability, so where possible keep things on the schedule such as mealtimes, playtime, and bedtime.
 When the cat knows what to expect when, and then things happen as they should, she’ll find this immensely reassuring which helps reduce her anxiety.

 Cats are sensitive to stress, so much so that some cats develop physical problems (such as idiopathic cystitis) in response.

 Help her to relax by providing a calm, quiet environment within the home.
 Avoid loud music and a blaring TV, and try not to shout in her presence.
 Improve the ambience by using scent messages, such as Feliway, which give off synthetic cat pheromones that help reassure and comfort the cat.